310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Souma %}
-Hrrnn, but I come from a samurai family.
+Mmm, but I come from a samurai family.
 Dying would be better than showing shame.
 {% endbubble %}

 {% bubble Hinata %}